-Coffee from Panama was historically under-rated and overlooked, but not any longer.
-That perception has been corrected in recent years with the Best of Panama competition held each year, attracting global competition for the best lots and garnering spectacular prices.
-The Gesha cultivar produced in some small coffee estates has also garnered heaps of attention for its unique floral cup character.
+Coffee from Panama was once overlooked and under-rated, but not any longer.
+That perception was changed, in part by the Best of Panama competition which attracting global competition for the best lots and garnering spectacular prices.
+The Gesha cultivar from some small estate, with its floral top notes, has also lavished heaps of attention in general on Panama coffee production.

-For some background on my trips to Panama, and more information on Panama coffees, go way back to the 2002 Panama Cupping Competition; also see my slide show of the 2003 cupping.
+For some rather dated background material on Panama coffees, go can way back to the 2002 Panama Cupping Competition; also see my slide show of the 2003 cupping.
 We have a page about the #1 2004 coffee, Jaramillo Especial, and a page about the 2004 Cupping.
 And the January 2006 crop visit to check our small lot coffee and visit the Gesha trees at Hacienda La Esmeralda.
 Also see my April 2006 Best of Panama competition trip.
-In fact - just check out the travelogue section of the Coffee Library for all the trips!

 Many parts of Chirqui have very rich soil, and the mulching practices return coffee process waste back to the land